Alice C. Linsley

 These ruler-priests are therefore known as "Horites" and one of their territories was the land of Edom, where Abraham settled.
 The Horite rulers of Edom are listed in Genesis 36.

 Solomon's temple was arranged on an east-west axis as was typical of most Horite temples.
-The Horites regarded the Sun as the symbol of the Creator.
+The Horite Hebrew regarded the Sun as the symbol of the Creator.
 That is why the shrine city of On is also known as Heliopolis, meaning "City of the Sun."

-In the Horite Hebrew religion it was believed that a virgin from their people would conceive the "Son" of God or the "Seed" of the Creator (Genesis 3:15.)
+In the Horite Hebrew religion it was believed that a virgin from among their people would conceive the "Son" or the "Seed" of God (Genesis 3:15.)
 This would happen when the young woman was "overshadowed" by the Sun.
-The archetype of the Virgin Mary among the Horite Hebrew was Hathor-Meri, the mother of Horus.
-She is shown in ancient images with the Sun over her head (shown above).
+The archetype of the Virgin Mary among the Horite Hebrew was Hathor, the mother of Horus Enki in Akkadian).
+She is shown in ancient images with the Sun over her head as a sign of divine appointment by overshadowing (cf. Luke 1).

 A shrine dedicated to Hathor was discovered at the southwestern edge of Mt.
 Timna in Israel by Professor Beno Rothenberg of Hebrew University.
 Hathor was the patroness of metal workers.